miztiik/serverless-kms-key-rotator/kms-data-key-encrypt-decrypt.md

     # shred --iterations=100 --remove=wipesync --zero './.key/plaintext_data_key'
     ```

-    1. #### Encrypted upload to S3
-        If you wanted to upload files to S3 with the newly created key,
+1. ### Decrypting the data
+    Decrypting data is the most straightforward, assuming you have stored the `encrypted data key` securely and able to access it when required.
+In this demo, we have stored it under `.key` directory.
+We will need the plaintext copy of the data key.

     ```sh
-        aws s3 cp test_file.txt \
+    # Generate the plaintext copy of the data key and store in memory
+    plaintext_data_key=$(aws kms decrypt \
+                            --ciphertext-blob \
-            s3://kms-key-rotation-test-bkt-01 \
+                            fileb://./.key/encrypted_data_key \
-            --sse aws:kms \
+                            --output text \
-            --sse-kms-key-id "6fa6043b-2fd4-433b-83a5-3f4193d7d1a6"
-        ```

-1. ### Decrypt Data with CMK
-    Since the encrypted data includes keyid, we dont have to mention the `key-id` when decrypting the data.

-    ```sh
-    aws kms decrypt --ciphertext-blob fileb://encrypted_test_file --output text --query Plaintext
+                            --query Plaintext
-    ```
-    But the decrypted file is in base64 encoded.
-If we have to decode and save to file,
-    ```sh
-    aws kms decrypt --ciphertext-blob fileb://encrypted_test_file --output text --query Plaintext | base64 --decode > decrypted_test_file.txt
+                            )

+    # Decrypt the data
+    openssl enc -d -aes256 \
+        -k "${plaintext_data_key}" \
+        -in "./encrypted_data/enc_confidential_data.txt" \
+        -out "./decrypted_confidential_data.txt"

+    # In case you want to store the key in a file and encrypt,
+    openssl enc -d -aes256 \
+        -kfile "./.key/plaintext_data_key" \
+        -in "./encrypted_data/enc_confidential_data.txt" \
+        -out "./decrypted_confidential_data.txt"
     ```

 1. ### Rotate Customer Master Key( CMK )